krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 sustainable regime.

-This provides a powerful way to characterize the system's overall operational modes in the long term, even if its micro-level details remain complex and unpredictable.
-We will have more to say on this topic shortly.
+This provides a powerful way to characterize the system's overall operational modes in the long term.

 It is important to emphasize that convergence and divergence are properties
 of the *observed long-run behavior* of a system of presences — not intrinsic
 properties of the underlying system itself.

 We cannot infer the system’s nature solely from whether it appears convergent or divergent at any given time.
-We can only observe the dynamics of presence
-over time and assess whether they exhibit convergence.
+We can only observe the dynamics of presence accumulation over time and assess whether they exhibit convergence.

 The key difference between convergence and the other two modes is that a
-convergent system can effectively *forget* its history beyond the point of stabilization.Its future behavior becomes representative of its past, allowing the system to be characterized by a stable long-run average.
+convergent system can effectively *forget* its history beyond the point of convergence.
+Its future behavior becomes representative of its past, allowing the system to be characterized by a stable long-run average.

 Among other things, the presence calculus equips us with the computational tools